What Is Rat Trap Bond?

 4. It can be used as a thick partition wall as well as a load-bearing wall.

 5. It reduced material requirement results in considerable cost saving.

 6. All pillars, lintels, sill bonds, electrical conducts, tie beams, etc can be concealed.
 Better aesthetic looks for exposed brickwork.

 7. For more structural safety, reinforcement bars can be inserted through the cavity until the foundation.

-The disadvantages of rat trap brick masonry are as following:
+The disadvantages of rat trap brick masonry are as follows:

 1. It does not provide good sound insulation.

 2. Extra care must be taken while designing the wall length and heights for a structure.